Mysterious-Mus/SootSPA/README.md

 - `./gradlew.bat build`
 ## AvailableExp
+Available Expression Analysis is used as a tool to help developers to eliminate redundant evaluations in their code.
+### example:

-example: `./gradlew.bat run --args="AvailableExp -cp demo/HelloSoot -c FizzBuzz -m available -may_iter 2"`
+`./gradlew.bat run --args="AvailableExp -cp demo/AvailableExpression -c AvailableExp -m may1 -may_iter 1 -enhanced_may_iter"`
-explanaition:
+### arguments:

 - `-cp`: classpath